 In addition, applicants must:

-- Demonstrate their intent to practice in the U.S. and to provide care to medically underserved populations.
+- Demonstrate their intent to practice in the U.S. and to provide care to patient populations who have historically been medically underserved and/or marginalized.

 - Complete their residency training prior to the start of the fellowship.